Aid the Elderly

 - Teach them technology.
 Just like you need extra help learning something new, so do older adults.
 Some of today’s essential technologies that are easy to you are new to seniors.
 Want to be a tech tutor?

 - Find a cause you love.
 Pick an issue or project in your community that speaks to you – and speak up.
 Start your search now.

-These are just a few of the inspiring partners we work with to aid the elderly:
+These are just some of the inspiring partners we work with to aid the elderly:

-- San Francisco Campus for Jewish Living.
 They help older adults in the San Francisco Bay Area access resources and programs to help them connect to their community and stay as independent as possible.
-(SF Bay Area)